 Plan and negotiate in advance

-Proper planning can not only reduce, but also help you avoid paying most port charges completely.
+Proper planning can not only reduce but also help you avoid paying most port charges.
 If you plan your shipments right, you can avoid paying late or early arrival charges.
-Moreover, if you find a way to reduce the transshipment of your containers, you can reduce terminal handling charges as well.
+Moreover, if you find a way to reduce the transshipment of your containers, you can lower terminal handling charges as well.

-Similarly, negotiating extra free days when you’re leasing containers is also a great way to avoid paying D&D charges.
-The more free days you have, the more likely it’ll be that your containers arrive and leave the terminal on time.
+Negotiating extra free days when you lease containers is a great way to avoid paying D&D charges.
+The more free days you have, it’s more likely that your containers arrive and leave the terminal on time.

-Continuing with the importance of planning, a great way to plan your shipments is to track your containers.
-This way, you’ll know if your containers are late or early and you can prepare accordingly.
-By tracking your containers, you can reduce most of the port charges, from cancellation to D&D charges.
+Another great way to plan your shipments is container tracking.
+This way, you’ll know if your containers are late or early and prepare accordingly.
+By monitoring your containers, you can reduce most port charges, from cancellation fees to D&D charges.

 Manage your documents

 Your goods can only successfully pass customs if your container clearance and shipping documentsWhat are shipping documents?
 In shipping, shipping documents are documents that provide information about the goods being shipped.
 They may include information such as the origin and destination of th...
 More are in order.
-Even if one document is missing, you can expect your container to remain in the terminal for a longer time, incurring port storage and detention charges.
+Even if one document is missing, you can expect your container to remain in the terminal longer, incurring port storage and demurrage charges.

 Using shipper-owned containers (SOCs), instead of COCs, is a great way to avoid demurrage and detention charges.
-When you’re using a SOC, you’re essentially leasing it from the container owner.
-The owners also prefer this arrangement, as you’re repositioning their containers and saving them money on storage and repositioning.
+By using SOC, you’re essentially leasing it from the container owner.
+The owners also prefer this arrangement as you’re repositioning their containers and saving them money on storage and repositioning.
 It’s a win-win situation!

-But how do you connect with container owners?
-If you depend on traditional sourcing channels, you’ll need to contact multiple container owners and make sure they have containers in your desired location.
-Then, you’ll have to compare the prices and negotiate deals individually.
-With this manual process, you’ll be spending a lot of time waiting to finalize a deal.
-And let’s not forget about arranging the vessel slots afterwards.
+But how do you connect with vetted SOC container owners?
+If you depend on traditional sourcing channels, you have to contact multiple container owners to find containers in your desired location.
+Then, compare the prices and negotiate deals individually.
+This manual process takes up a lot of your time waiting to finalize a deal.
+But if you automate your SOC booking, you can do all the above on a single platform in a faster and more efficient manner.

 Port charges for containers: Common FAQs